 We, therefore, encourage all pupils to read a wide range of genres and quality texts which are sequenced on our two year rolling planning documents.
 Reading is given a high priority in our curriculum as the ability to read and understand opens up learning for children and supports all areas of school life.
 Reading in Key Stage 2 develops and extends the skills acquired in Key Stage 1.
 Children explore a wide variety of texts which are carefully matched to engage all children in all areas of their learning.
 Our key aim is to promote reading for pleasure and for children to develop the ability to make links to the wider curriculum and the world through reading.

 Children are encouraged to read with confidence, fluency and understanding.
 They should understand the sound and spelling system and use this to read accurately.
 Children are engaged in reading and understanding a wide range of texts for enjoyment and information.
 They are taught to evaluate and justify their preferences and to develop their powers of imagination, inventiveness and critical awareness.
 This is achieved through a combination of approaches:

 Word reading: Skilled word reading involves both the speedy working out of the pronunciation of unfamiliar printed words (decoding) and the speedy recognition of familiar printed words.
 Underpinning both is the understanding that the letters on the page represent the sounds in spoken words.
 This is why phonics should be emphasised in the early teaching of reading to all the children when they start school.

 Comprehension (both listening and reading: Good comprehension draws from linguistic knowledge (in particular of vocabulary and grammar) and on knowledge.

-Reading is taught using the Read Write phonics programme and Letters and Sounds
+Reading is taught using the Read Write Inc. phonics programme

 - phonics taught each day in the Reception class, Key Stage 1, and selectively in Key Stage 2